Pilgrims arrive in Mecca for haj amid regional turmoil

 Haj must be performed at least once in their lifetime by all Muslims capable of making the expensive, difficult journey, a duty that applies equally to Sunni and Shi'ite Muslims at a time of tension between Islam's main sects.

-Saudi leaders have emphasized it is a strictly religious occasion and they are prepared to deal with any troublemaking.
+Saudi leaders have emphasised it is a strictly religious occasion and they are prepared to deal with any troublemaking.

 "If anything happens it will be brought under control," Interior Minister Prince Ahmed said on Saturday after attending a Mecca march-past where troops paraded water cannon, teargas launchers and even truck-mounted machine guns.